Synthird/trigonometric-reciprocal-identities/javascript/README.md

 trigReciprocal.csc(0.0); // Returns NaN due to division by 0.
 ```

-### trigReciprocal.sec(numberInRadians: number) | Returns a number in radians
+### trigReciprocal.sec(angleInRadians: number) | Returns a number in radians

-Returns the secant of numberInRadians.
+Returns the secant of angleInRadians.

 $sec(number) ={{1} \over {cos(number)}}$